SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Regardless of how careful you are, data entry errors are incredibly common.
 At the very least, I think having a google form linked to spreadsheets is much more reliable than typing directly into the spreadsheet.
 In the google form, having fields like, "PM's name, PM's phone number", is easier to fill than having to click the right column and filling in the right row.
 Chair names and phone numbers are much less likely to be missing now.

 There are 2 ways to implement this.
 One is making moderators directly fill the google form.
 The other is having moderators write down the names and contact details somewhere, and uploading it later.
-The drawback of the first one is that y
+The drawback of the first one is that you may sometimes forget whether you've filled a person at all.
+Or something might change dynamically, like recruits getting swapped or leaving before the debate, but you've already submitted the form.
+The drawbacks of the second is that it's too easy to forget to fill the form, or find where you've written names.
+Over the huge period of recruitments, moderators write details in multiple pages of random notebooks and it's hard to keep track of all of this stuff.

 Test out your form, because last year we couldn't submit multiple responses until we fixed that a few minutes into recruitments.